 The Meaning of the Vertex in Astrology

-Use of the Vertex in astrology is debatedsome astrologers swear by it, and others question its validity.
-Those who use the Vertex generally feel it is a point of karmic or fated connection.
+Use of the Vertex in astrology is debated–those who use the Vertex generally feel it is a point of karmic or fated connection.
 Some consider it a point of “wish fulfillment”.
 It is perhaps most widely used in synastry.
 The Vertex is said to be activated at major turning points in our lives, most notably when we meet a significant other or end a significant relationship, and some believe it is triggered when there is a birth or death.

 Note that synastry contacts between the progressed Vertex in one chart and a personal planet or the Ascendant in another’s chart are significant as well.

 In predictive work, I have found the Vertex prominent when important connections are made.
 For example, in my own life, each of my significant romantic relationships featured the following: the Venus Return for the years that I met these people had the Vertex and Moon’s Node in tight hard aspect (conjunct and square), and transiting Venus in hard aspect to those points on the day that I met them.
 (Read more about Venus Return charts here).
 Secondary progressions and solar arc directions involving progressed or directed Vertex and progressions or directions to natal Vertex were also prominent.
 The Vertex-Node connection in the Venus Returns in my life are perhaps especially meaningful and striking because Venus rules my seventh house (and Vertex).

 Every now and again, I speak with people who have had two (and sometimes more) “significant others” with the same birth date, but different years.
 This means that the people they were partnering with had roughly the same degree and sign of the Sun.
 With the exception of one whose birth time is uncertain, each of these people were meeting more than one significant other whose Sun was conjunct their natal Vertex.